List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

 Answer: URL manipulation is a type of attack in which hackers manipulate the website URL to get the critical information.
 The information is passed in the parameters in the query string via HTTP GET method between client and server.
 Hackers can alter the information between these parameters and get the authentication on the servers and steal the critical data.

 In order to avoid this kind of attack security testing of URL manipulation should be done.
 Testers themselves can try to manipulate the URL and check for possible attacks and if found they can prevent these kinds of attacks.

 Q #23) What are the three classes of intruders?

-- Masquerader: It can be defined as an individual who is not authorized on the computer but hack the system's access control and get access of authenticated user's accounts.
+- Masquerader: It can be defined as an individual who is not authorized on the computer but hacks the system's access control and get access of authenticated user's accounts.

-- Misfeasor: In this case, user is authenticated to use the system resources but he miss uses his access on the system.
+- Misfeasor: In this case, user is authenticated to use the system resources but he misuses his access to the system.

 - Clandestine user, It can be defined as an individual who hacks the control system of the system and bypasses the system security system.